ms-iot/content/en-US/win10/SetupRPI.md

 6. **Insert an SD card** into your SD card reader.

-7. **Use WindowsIoTImageHelper.exe** to flash the SD card.
-Search for "WindowsIoT" from start menu and select the tool "WindowsIoTImageHelper"
+7. **Use IoTCoreImageHelper.exe** to flash the SD card.
+Search for "WindowsIoT" from start menu and select the shortcut "WindowsIoTImageHelper"

 	<img src="{{site.baseurl}}/images/ImagerHelperSearch.png">